-Our bill, with a bottle of wine, no bottled water and two coffees, would amount to 38 E.
+Our bill, with a bottle and 2 glasses of wine, no bottled water and 2 coffees, was 99.40 E